I am an associate professor of economics with tenure at the Kenneth C. Griffin Department of Economics, University of Chicago.

 "Beyond Health: Non-Health Risk and the Value of Disability Insurance" (with Lee M. Lockwood)

-Abstract: The public debate over disability insurance (DI) has centered on concerns about individuals with less-severe health conditions receiving benefits.
-We go beyond health risk alone to quantify DI's overall insurance value, including value from insuring non-health risk.
-We find that DI recipients, especially those with less-severe health conditions, are much more likely to have experienced a wide variety of non-health shocks than non-recipients.
-Selection into DI on the basis of non-health shocks is so strong among individuals with less-severe health conditions that by many measures less-severe DI recipients are worse off than severe DI recipients.
-As a result, under baseline assumptions, DI benefits to less-severe recipients have an annual value (insurance benefit less efficiency cost) of $7,700 per recipient, about three-fourths that of DI benefits to severe recipients ($9,900).
-Insurance against non-health risk accounts for about one-half of DI's value.
+Abstract: The public debate over disability insurance has centered on concerns about individuals without severe health conditions receiving benefits.
+We go beyond health risk alone to quantify the overall insurance value of U.S. disability programs, including value from insuring non-health risk.
+We find that disability recipients, especially those with less-severe health conditions, are much more likely to have experienced a wide variety of non-health shocks than non-recipients.
+Selection into disability receipt on the basis of non-health shocks is so strong among individuals with less-severe health conditions that by many measures less-severe recipients are worse off than more-severe recipients.
+As a result, under baseline assumptions, benefits to less-severe recipients have an annual surplus value (insurance benefit less efficiency cost) over cost-equivalent tax cuts of $7,700 per recipient, about three-fourths that of benefits to more-severe recipients ($9,900).
+Insurance against non-health risk accounts for about one-half of the value of U.S. disability programs.